algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 ## Word-of-mounth :

-As a rule, we know that when you like a website, you talk about it with 20% of your relatives and 80% when you don't like it.

-For this reason, we should encourage these people to talk to more than 20% of their relatives.
+On of the easiest marketing strategy is the word-of-mounth.
+For this strategy, you need to talk about the website at your relatives.

 ## After-sale customer survey: